jackcooperdev/CauldronDocs/pages/engine/tools/launch.md

 The parameters are:

-- manifest - The version specific Manifest (spec in the main manifest)
+- manifest: The version specific Manifest (spec in the main manifest)
-- loggedUser is an object that includes all data needed to succesfully authentciate a Minecraft User
+- loggedUser is an object that includes all data needed to successfully authenticate a Minecraft User

-> For Information on how to retreive this data click [here]() to learn more.
+> For Information on how to retrieve this data, click [here]() to learn more.
 > Example of a loggedUser object

 ```json